danish-song-of-liberation/nnl2/docs/General Documentation.md

 # General nnl2 documentation

-This documentation provides general information about all the components of the framework.
+This documentation provides general information about all the components of the library.

 In the same directory, there are the **click-me-if-you-lisp-advanced/click-me-if-you-lisp-beginner** folders.
 If you want more personalized and convenient documentation, you can navigate to them.

-The framework is divided into **3** main parts: **the tensor system**, **automatic differentiation (AD)**, **and neural network implementations**
+The library is divided into **3** main parts: **the tensor system (TS)**, **automatic differentiation (AD)**, **and neural network implementations**

-The documentation is not fully complete at the moment because the framework is still under active development, and the documentation will be gradually updated as the framework is completed.
+The documentation is not fully complete at the moment because the library is still under active development, and the documentation will be gradually updated as the library is completed.

 ## Contents:
 - [1.
 Getting Started] (#1-getting-started)
 - [2.
 Installing] (#2-installing)
 - [3.
 Tensor system] (#3-tensor-system)
+- [- 3.1 Making the first tensor] (#3-1-making-the-first-tensor)

 ## 1. Getting Started

-nnl2 Is a **neural network framework** in common lisp with a C core
+nnl2 Is a **neural network library** in common lisp with a C core

 The framework provides **high-level**, **user-friendly**, and **high-performance** tools for working with tensors, autodiff, and neural networks.